RackHD/RackHD/example/README.md

   To checkout to a different commit than what is referenced by git submodule, edit the vagrant file (RackHD/example/Vagrantfile) to specify the branch variable for the ansible provisioner.

 ```
-    # If you wish to use a specific tag, include the variable below.
+    # If you wish to use a specific commit, include the variable below.
     ansible.extra_vars = { branch: "master" }
 ```